Collection Development Policy at UC Clermont

 Library faculty and staff serve as departmental liaisons.
 These liaisons purchase library materials in support of departmental courses, choosing materials for the collection based on reviews and academic publications recommended for college libraries.
 Liaisons also intercept faculty requests for new materials, as well as bring relevant publications to the attention of individual faculty members.

-Faculty requests for purchases are channeled through the departmental liaison and submitted for purchase to the Technical Services Manager.
+Faculty requests for purchases are channeled through the departmental liaison.
 Faculty requests should include ordering information and prices for materials and ISBNs when available.
 Requestors should specify format (print or electronic) and priority level.
 Lower priority requests will be purchased near the end of the fiscal year if funds allow.

 Clermont College Library does not purchase software.
 Print periodical subscriptions and audio CD purchasing require authorization from the Library Director.